Youth Athletic Facilities (YAF)

 - Outdoor athletic fields, such as baseball, field hockey, football, lacrosse, rugby, soccer, and softball

-- Open areas associated with track and field events
+- Areas associated with track and field events

 - “In bounds” items such as playing surfaces, goals, nets, bases, pitching mounds, fences and backstops for softball and baseball, irrigation, drainage, and field lighting

-- Support elements such as scoreboards, bleachers, landscaping, restrooms, concession stands, parking lots, fire lanes, and landscaping
+- Support elements such as landscaping, restrooms, drinking fountains, bleachers, bike racks, scoreboards, signs, roads, driveways, fire lanes, and parking lots

 - Architectural and engineering costs